Security 95

 • Again you need to hold a sufficient cash balance through the end of the month to cover subscriptions and avoid cancellation

-Is Saxo Bank regulated and legit?
+Is Saxo regulated and legit?

-In order to provide global financial services, Saxo Bank is regulated by top tier regulatory bodies.
+In order to provide global financial services, Saxo is regulated by top tier regulatory bodies.
 The regulatory bodies that have oversight are as follows:

 • Saxo Capital Markets UK Limited is regulated by the Financial Conduct Authority (FCA) and the license number is 551422.